Treatment Effect Models with Strategic Interaction in Treatment Decisions

+Thus, the MTE parameters are also over-identifiable if $\underline{\mathcal{S}}_x$ is non-empty, and this over-identification result can be used to improve the estimation efficiency (see Subsection \ref{subsec:overidentification:est}). }

-\begin{remark}[Partial identification of MTE without equilibrium selection] As shown above, the MTR functions for $D=(1,0)$ and $(0,1)$ can be point-identified without using the equilibrium selection assumption.
-When no assumptions are imposed on the equilibrium selection, $\lambda$ can take any value in $[0,1]$ non-uniformly (possibly depending on other random variables) over the multiple equilibria region.
-Thus, as can be seen from Theorem \ref{thm:multiple}, the identified set of the MTR functions for $D = (0, 0)$ and $(1, 1)$ are typically unbounded.
-However, since $\lambda$ is non-negative, we can still identify the sign of these MTR functions.
-Therefore, for example, if $m^{(1,0)}(x, p_1, p_2)$ is point-identified as a positive value and the sign of $m^{(0,0)}(x, p_1, p_2)$ is identified as non-positive, then we can obtain an informative lower bound of $\text{MTE}_{\text{direct}}^{(0)}(x, p_1, p_2)$ by the inequality $\text{MTE}_{\text{direct}}^{(0)}(x, p_1, p_2) \ge m^{(1,0)}(x, p_1, p_2)$. \end{remark}
+\begin{remark}[Partial identification of MTE without equilibrium selection] As shown above, the MTR functions for $(d_1, d_2) \in \{ (1, 0), (0, 1) \}$ can be identified without using the equilibrium selection assumption.
+When no assumptions are imposed on the equilibrium selection, the equilibrium selection probability can take any value on $[0,1]$.
+Thus, as can be seen in Theorem \ref{thm:multiple}, the identified sets of the MTRs for $(d_1, d_2) \in \{ (0, 0), (1, 1) \}$ are typically unbounded.
+However, because the equilibrium selection probability is non-negative, we can still identify the signs of these MTR functions.
+Therefore, for example, if $m^{(1,0)}(x, p_1, p_2)$ has a positive value and the sign of $m^{(0,0)}(x, p_1, p_2)$ is non-positive, we can obtain an informative lower bound of $\text{MTE}_{\text{direct}}^{(0)}(x, p_1, p_2)$ based on the inequality $\text{MTE}_{\text{direct}}^{(0)}(x, p_1, p_2) \ge m^{(1,0)}(x, p_1, p_2)$.
+A more promising approach would be to introduce some shape restrictions, as in \citemain{balat2020multiple}, to derive informative bounds on $m^{(0,0)}(x, p_1, p_2)$. \end{remark}